wuhongyi/PKUXIADAQ/docs/en/_sources/UsersGuide/GUI.rst.txt

 After the main interface is open, select the **Online Mode** option.
 You need to connect to the chassis.
 All functions (including offline analysis) can be used in this mode.
 If the **Online Mode** option is not selected, it means that the offline mode is enabled, and the acquired parameters can be set and modified or analyze the acquired waveform.

-After selecting or not selecting the **Online Mode** option, press the **Boot** button to start the initialization process and see the status changes in the *Information* section at the bottom.
+After selecting or not selecting the **OnlineMode** option.
+If it is the first initialization after powering on the chassis, press the **Boot** button to start the initialization process, which will load firmware, parameters, and other information.
+In addition, you can continue to control and obtain the system through the **Relink** button.
+You can see the status changes in the *Information* column at the bottom.

-After the system is successfully initialized, confirm the file storage path, file name, and file number in the *Setup* column.
+After the system is successfully initialized or reconnected, confirm the file storage path, file name, and file number in the *Setup* column.
 If there is any problem, modify it directly.
 After confirming, press **Complete**.

 After confirming the information in the *Setup* column, the main button **RunStart** in the *Control* column is open.
 Click this button to get data acquisition open, the button status changes to **RunStop**, click the button again, the data acquisition completed, and the *Run Num* number is automatically added.
 Click **RunStart** again to open the next run.